 For many of us, the biggest worry is that we’ll get the virus ourselves or pass it on to our loved ones.
-Living in the real world, we know that despite taking every possible precaution, there’s no guarantee that we’ll stay safe.
-So sometimes the best we can do is find a way to live alongside the anxiety and fear.
+We all know that despite taking every possible precaution there’s no guarantee that we’ll stay safe, so sometimes the best we can do is find a way to live alongside the anxiety and fear.
 Hopefully some of the resources on this website will help you do that.

 If you have to self-isolate you can find tips on how to cope here.

 It’s difficult enough working from home in the middle of a pandemic, but add kids in to the equation and it will sometimes feel impossible.
 So remember, lots of people are doing this for the first time and we’re all in it together.
 We won’t always be as productive as we usually are, but that’s totally fine.
-To help you keep up with the juggling have a look at this site, which includes tips that every parent can try out.
+To help you keep up with the juggling, have a look at the Parent Club website for some tips and ideas on working from home.

 “Juggling home life work and working – it helps to have a structure”

-Public health measures to control the spread of COVID-19, like staying at home, social isolation and reduced access to support, have created more opportunities for perpetrators of domestic abuse to offend and have increased the risk for women and children who are experiencing domestic abuse.
+Public health measures to control the spread of COVID-19, such as staying at home and social isolation, have created more opportunities for perpetrators of domestic abuse to offend and have increased the risk for women and children who are experiencing domestic abuse.
 Although men do experience domestic abuse, evidence suggests that in a significant majority of cases the perpetrator is male and the victim is female.

 If you or someone you know are experiencing domestic abuse or other forms of violence and control at home, support and services are still available and operating.

-Also, if it’s safe to do so, speak to a manager if it’s difficult to work or you need support; for example, if the abuser is preventing you from working or not sharing childcare to make working more difficult for you.
+If it’s safe to do so, speak to a manager if it’s difficult for you to work or if you need support, for example if the abuser is preventing you from working or isn’t sharing childcare, making working more difficult for you.